MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 The QPACK-ACK frame defines no flags and consists of a bitmap.
 The first bit in the bitmap reflects the first index after the static table (currently 62), and each successive bit indicates the next integer value.
-Each bit MUST be set if the index currently has a value assigned (whether active or pending delete) and MUST be unset otherwise.
+Each bit MUST be set if the indexed entry has had a delete complete since the preceding QUIC frame and MUST be unset otherwise.
 Indices beyond the end of the QPACK-ACK frame are assumed to be unset.

-Upon receipt, an encoder uses the table to update the following
-information:

-  - Newly-inserted items can be confirmed to have been added, and can be leveraged without concern of head-of-line blocking, or can be deleted.
-  - Items which have been deleted can be confirmed removed, allowing the encoder to safely reuse the index and the memory space for new values.
+Upon receipt, an encoder uses the table to confirm which items have been deleted.
+At this point, the space can be recovered by the encoder and the encoder can safely reuse the index for future insertions.

 # HTTP over QUIC Mapping